 At the front of the queue is the EU Sustainable Finance Disclosure Regulation (SFDR), which is part of the larger EU Sustainable Finance Action Plan.

 With an increased global focus on environmental, sustainability and governance (ESG) issues, including through accords such as the Paris Agreement, investors are seeking to align their investments with personal beliefs.
-And it is a growing market – at the end of 2020, total assets held in sustainable funds hit $1.7 trillion, 50% up on the start of the year (1) .
+And it is a growing market.
+At the end of 2020, total assets held in sustainable funds hit $1.7 trillion, up 50 percent on the start of the year.

 At its heart, the aim of the SFDR is to provide the required clarity and enable end investors to make informed decisions between service providers in relation to sustainability.